random-tech/react-progressive-graceful-image/README.md

 **Note**: This is a forked repo from https://github.com/FormidableLabs/react-progressive-image.
 So, all usage are similar to that.

 I am adding two new features:
- - [x] Graceful loading
+ - Graceful loading
- - [x] Lazy loading
+ - Lazy loading

-from https://github.com/linasmnew/react-graceful-image.
-So, please check usage of 3 newly introduced props (retry, noRetry, noLazyLoad) from above repo.
+similar to https://github.com/linasmnew/react-graceful-image, but with a different approach(for better performance and optimization).
+So, please check usage of 2 newly introduced props (noRetry, noLazyLoad) from the props table below.

 #### [TODO] :
 - [x] Use of Intersection Observer for Lazy Loading (Better Performance)
-- [ ] Use of navigator.onLine in place of current retry strategy (Optimization)
+- [x] Use of navigator.onLine in place of current retry strategy (Optimization)
+- [ ] Introduce `rootMargin` and `threshold` props for Intersection Observer options.

 ***